MariusSjo/BeatForBeat/README.md

 ## How to Play

-1. Select a song from the list and listen to a clip.
+1. Gather up your friends and start this app on a pc.
-2. Try to guess who sang the song by choosing from the list of options.
+2. Now divide the two teams into team Gisle and team Nagell.
-3. If you guess correctly, you will earn points.
+3. Now the players take turn, revealing each box. if the box is red, then it goes to the other team, while if the box is blue, the team can start to sing a song, and thereby guess what song it actually is hidden there.
-4. The game ends when you have guessed all the songs, and your final score will be displayed.
+4. The game ends when the teams have guessed all the songs, or a point limit is reached.

 ## Features